 Not convinced?
 When compared to a boxspring, add some extra storage space into the mix…

-When you add 7 inch bed legs to a KD foundation, you’ll instantly create additional space between the wood slats and floor.
+When you add 7-inch bed legs to a KD foundation, you’ll instantly create additional space between the wood slats and floor.
 This means extra bedroom storage for odds and ends that otherwise would have cluttered up your living space.
 Check it out:

 One benefit of adding bed legs to an RTA foundation is that you’ll have extra room for bedroom storage.

 Because of the storage benefits, foundations made with sustainable wood are a winner for families looking to maximize available living space without splurging on a more costly platform bed.
-But keep in mind, for the extra space to really become a factor you’ll need to choose from a higher-profile bed leg like out 7 inch option.
+But keep in mind, for the extra space to really become a factor you’ll need to choose from a higher-profile bed leg like out 7-inch option.

 On a structural note, take note of the gap space between each wood slat on the foundation.
 If you’re shopping around, then this is very important.
-If spaces between the slate of wood are more than three inches apart, it’ll cause gaps that make your mattress sink.
-And as we discussed earlier, sinkage is bad!
+If spaces between the slats of wood are more than three inches apart, it’ll cause gaps that make your mattress sink.
+And as we discussed earlier, sinkage and sagging is bad!
 Make sure your wood foundation has slats that are at most three inches apart because this spacing will provide a sturdy, long-lasting infrastructure for your mattress.

-High Profile vs Low Profile
+High Profile vs Low Profile Latex Mattress Foundations

-The difference between a low profile and high profile foundation is height.
+The difference between a low-profile and high-profile foundation is height.

-If you choose a Sleeping Organic wood foundation, you can rest easy knowing that our bed legs are practically indestructible.No matter which profile you choose, the legs can withstand up 8,000 pounds of pressure.
-Certainly more than you’ll ever have on your bed!
+If you choose a Sleeping Organic wood latex mattress foundation, you can rest easy knowing that our foundation is virtually indestructible.
+No matter which profile you choose, the foundation with the universal bed legs can withstand up 8,000 pounds of pressure.
+Certainly, more than you’ll ever have on your mattress!

 Wood Slat Foundations vs. Box Springs